Nikeshbajaj/DFT/README.md

 # Discrete Fourier Transform
-## MATLAB Code for DFT with using fft function
+## MATLAB Code for DFT without using fft function

 ## Important to note this that this is a function file not script, you need to pass parameters to execute this program.